TheodorAraps/C-Games/Timber/README.md

 # Timber
-The Timberman 2D game clone, which is based on ideas and concepts from [*"Beginning C++ Game Programming" by John Horton*](https://www.packtpub.com/product/beginning-c-game-programming-second-edition/9781838648572).
+Chop wood as fast as you can, moving left and right avoiding branches, until the time runs out!!

 ## Requirements
-- C++14
+- C++
 - SFML (x32 version)

 ## Install Game
-- Open Terminal and change the current working directory to the location where you want the cloned directory to be made.
+- Using the terminal, navigate to a local directory that you want to clone this game directory into.
-- Download the repository using the [instruction](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).
+- Clone the repository by following these instructions [instruction](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

-### How to build in Visual Studio
+### building in Visual Studio
-Before this project will work you'll need to install the [SFML graphics library](https://www.sfml-dev.org/).
+First and foremost you have to install the [SFML graphics library](https://www.sfml-dev.org/).

-Steps can be found [here](https://www.sfml-dev.org/tutorials/2.5/#getting-started).
+Detailed steps can be found [here](https://www.sfml-dev.org/tutorials/2.5/#getting-started).

 After opening the project, go to **"Project -> Properties..."**:
 - Select **"All configurations"** in **"Configuration"** section;